Pablo García (baseball)

 Pablo García Álvarez (June 23, 1923 – December 30, 1997) was a Cuban professional baseball player.
-Born in Ranchuelo, Villa Clara Province, he batted and threw right handed.
+Born in Ranchuelo, Villa Clara Province, he batted and threw right-handed.

 Career

-Basically a line drive hitter with a good bat speed, García also was a smart, aggressive baserunner with decent range, good hands and arm strength at third base and corner outfield spots.
+A line drive hitter, García was also an aggressive baserunner with range, hands, and arm strength at third base and corner outfield spots.

-García played sandlot ball during his childhood, starting to play in the early 1940s in a semi-professional baseball club based in Trinidad, a tiny town in the province of Sancti Spíritus, central Cuba.
+García played sandlot ball during his childhood, starting in the early 1940s in a semi-professional baseball club based in Trinidad, a tiny town in the province of Sancti Spíritus, central Cuba.

-At 23, García debuted professionally with the legendary Habana BBC of the Cuban Winter League in 1946, playing for them five and a half seasons, before joining the Elefantes de Cienfuegos (1950–1954) and Alacranes del Almendares (1956).
-In a ten-season career, he posted a batting average of .261 (301-for-1153) with 12 home runs and 135 runs batted in in 388 games.
+At 23, García debuted professionally with the legendary Habana BBC of the Cuban Winter League in 1946, playing with them for five and a half seasons, before joining the Elefantes de Cienfuegos (1950–1954) and Alacranes del Almendares (1956).
+In a ten-season career, he posted a batting average of .261 (301-for-1,153) with 12 home runs and 135 runs batted in in 388 games.
 Additionally, he amassed 44 doubles, nine triples, 132 runs scored, and 16 stolen bases.

 In 1946, García was used sparingly by Habana in his rookie season, appearing in just 13 games while hitting 083 (1-for-12) with one RBI.
-Late in the year, he will found an opportunity to play regularly with the Navegantes del Magallanes in the Venezuelan Winter League, where he batted .403 (31-for-77) and slugged .523 in 21 games, becoming the first batting average champion in the league's inaugural 1946 season.
+Late in the year, he found an opportunity to play regularly with the Navegantes del Magallanes in the Venezuelan Winter League, where he batted .403 (31-for-77) and slugged .523 in 21 games, becoming the first batting average champion in the league's inaugural 1946 season.